 The future of the DOL Rule is in any event uncertain.
 Most recently, Secretary of Labor Alexander Acosta offered that concerns about the DOL Rule were not heard during the original rulemaking process, and he announced that the DOL will seek further input from the public on how to revise the entire rule.
 He expressed hope that the SEC would be a participant in that process, to which SEC Chairman Clayton has now responded with a call for “clarity and consistency,” and coordination between the two regulatory bodies.
 It is unclear how the now extant multiple standards of conduct will be taken into account in the SEC assessment of its own future rulemaking.
 One thing is certain: The regulatory perspective of the SEC versus the ERISA-based fiduciary perspective of the DOL are fundamentally different.
 The DOL “fiduciary” rule expands the definition of a fiduciary for purposes of ERISA to include broker-dealers who provide investment advice to IRA owners and ERISA retirement plans for fees.

 As fiduciaries, broker-dealers must adhere to a best interest standard that goes further than what the SEC would likely adopt under a unified “best interests” broker-dealer and investment adviser standard of conduct.
 The DOL Rule, for example, treats broker-dealer transaction-based compensation, such as commissions or revenue sharing, as a prohibited transaction under ERISA.
-Accordingly, broker-dealers who intend to receive transaction-based compensation must satisfy the requirements of a formal exemption regulated by the DOL, which includes providing IRA customers a contractual right of action to hold their broker-dealer advisors to a fiduciary standard of conduct.
+Accordingly, broker-dealers who intend to receive transaction-based compensation must satisfy the requirements of a formal exemption regulated by the DOL, which includes providing IRA customers a contractual right of action to hold their broker-dealer advisers to a fiduciary standard of conduct.
 The DOL Rule is considerably more complex in regard to other restrictions and disclosure requirements that fall outside any straightforward unification of broker-dealer and investment adviser standards of conduct under the federal securities laws.

 To facilitate the SEC evaluation of potential future actions on a broker-dealer standard of conduct, Chairman Clayton has called for public comments on numerous broadly stated multipart questions and subject areas.
 Chairman Clayton has, with his own comments and the substantial requests for public comments, opened the door to full consideration of a broker-dealer standard of conduct, including alternatives such as an entirely different disclosure-based approach to address fiduciary-related concerns arising out of the broker-customer relationship.
 Whatever future action may be taken, however, will first be shaped by whether, or to what extent, the DOL Rule shall stand as establishing a separate standard of conduct, or whether it gives way to a unified SEC imposed broker-dealer standard of care in all settings.